omnilib/aioitertools/README.md

     ...
 ```

-aioitertools emulates the entire `itertools` module, offering the same
-function signatures, but as async generators.
-All functions support
-standard iterables and async iterables alike, and can take functions or
+The `aioitertools` library emulates the entire `itertools` module, offering the same function signatures, but as async generators.
+All functions support standard iterables and async iterables alike, and can take functions or coroutines:
-coroutines:

 ```python
 from aioitertools import chain, islice